nixzee/vscode-linux-rp2040-pico-blinky/README.md

 ### CMake

 The [Pico SDK](https://github.com/raspberrypi/pico-sdk) leverages [CMake](https://cmake.org/) to build.
-CMake is both wonderful and terribly bloated but its the best thing so far.
 I highly recommend doing some reading on it if you are not familar.
 It can be bit overwhelming but go into with specific questions.
 Look at me...I am no CMake expert and I didn't manage to break everything.

 1. We need to install CMake.